Accountancy and Book-keeping

 Finding a job

-Transitioning from military service to the diverse landscape of accountancy and bookkeeping offers various opportunities.
-Roles range from high-level positions, like finance directors in large corporations, to part-time roles managing accounts for local businesses.
-These opportunities span public and private sectors, including positions in public practice accounting firms and in-house departments within companies.
+Transitioning from the Armed Forces to a career in accountancy and bookkeeping offers a wide range of opportunities, from high-level roles like finance directors to part-time positions managing accounts for local businesses.
+Whether in the public or private sector, jobs can be found in public practice firms or in-house departments of large companies.

 Accounting and book-keeping for business start-ups